hermanussen/RainbowDataAnalyzer/README.md

 Install-Package RainbowDataAnalyzer
 ```

-## Installation of the Visual Studio extension
+## Installation of the Visual Studio extension only

 Install RainbowDataAnalyzer from the extensions and updates window.